salilab/imp/doc/manual/library_overview.md

 in Python.

 A module contains classes, methods and data which are related.
-The IMP::kernel module (equivalently, the top-level IMP namespace) is a small collection of classes that define the storage of information about the system and the main interfaces used to interact with that information.
+The top-level "%IMP", otherwise known as the %IMP kernel, is a small collection of classes that define the storage of information about the system and the main interfaces used to interact with that information.
 However, in most cases the kernel does not provide actual implementations of these classes;